The Power Of Customer Analytics: Transforming Insights Into Business Growth

 3. Data Integration

 Customer data often resides in silos, scattered across various platforms.
 Integration is key to creating a unified, comprehensive view.
-Utilising Data Warehouses or Customer Data Platforms (CDPs), businesses can amalgamate data from disparate sources.
-This centralised repository not only facilitates easier analysis but also paints a holistic picture of customer interactions, enabling nuanced insights into customer behaviour and preferences.
+Businesses can utilise Data Warehouses or Customer Data Platforms (CDPs) to amalgamate data from disparate sources.
+This centralised repository facilitates easier analysis and paints a holistic picture of customer interactions, enabling nuanced insights into customer behaviour and preferences.

 4. Data Cleaning and Transformation